senapatirupen/finance/src/assets/md/Broker.md

 </p><p>
 Here are some key points about brokers:
 </p><p>
-1. Types of Brokers: There are different types of brokers based on the financial markets they operate in and the services they provide.
+1. <em class="red">Types of Brokers:</em> There are different types of brokers based on the financial markets they operate in and the services they provide.
 Some common types of brokers include:
    <ul><li>
    a.
 Stock Brokers: These brokers facilitate the buying and selling of stocks and other securities on stock exchanges.
    </li><li>